IFB Gaming

 A focus group is a qualitative research method in which a small, diverse group of participants (usually 6-12 people) is brought together to discuss a specific topic, product, or concept in a structured, facilitated discussion.
 The purpose of a focus group is to gather insights, opinions, and perceptions from participants about the subject under discussion.
 It is often used to explore people’s attitudes, beliefs, and feelings, as well as to generate ideas and uncover issues related to a particular topic.

 Usability testing, on the other hand, is a method used to evaluate the user-friendliness and effectiveness of a product, typically a software application, website, or device.
 Usability testing involves having participants (usually individual users) perform specific tasks using the product while their interactions and feedback are observed and recorded.
-The primary goal is to identify usability issues, such as difficulties in navigation, user interface design, and task completion, in order to improve the product’s overall user experience.
+The primary goal is to identify usability issues, such as difficulties in navigation, user interface design, and task completion, to improve the product’s overall user experience.

 In some cases, a combination of both methods may offer the most comprehensive insights into tech use.